JiayuLiu666/Uni3DAD/README.md

 # Uni3DAD
+This is not the latest code.
+I will update the latest version...

 This is the implementation of [Uni-3DAD: GAN-Inversion Aided Universal 3D Anomaly Detection on Model-free Products](https://arxiv.org/abs/2408.16201).

 If you find our work useful in your research, please consider citing: